-If you haven't noticed already, different provinces have different statutory holiday rules!
-In Saskatchewan, everyone is eligible for general holiday pay!
-The following holidays are observed as Saskatchewan Statutory Holidays.
+Different provinces have different statutory holiday rules, in Saskatchewan, everyone is eligible for general holiday pay.
+Yay!

 Though employee eligibility has remained the same, the method of Saskatchewan's statutory holiday calculations may have been changed since you last checked.
-Below, you'll find everything you need to know about Saskatchewan's general holiday current rules.
+Below, you'll find everything you need to know about Saskatchewan's stat holidays for 2024, including current rules, and holidays for the year.

 Saskatchewan observes ten statutory holidays throughout the year where employees are eligible to be off work with statutory holiday pay or work with statutory holiday pay or time off in lieu.
 Read on to find out the ins and outs of the statutory holidays, how to calculate employee holiday pay and other rules you might not be aware of.